olegsheynin/data_analysis/cvtt2/Readme.txt

 - - always in-proc
 - all events are delivered to the application by Exchange Instrument event queue
   - Order Status Updates (from Backtest Trader)
-  - Position Updates (from Back
+  - Position Updates (from Backtest RiskManager)

 --------------------------
 BacktestTrader